extsamoreno/meli_bootcamp7/14_desafio2/Readme.md

 ##Test

-To test the unit tests, I ignored the following folders and classes:
+You can run the "all Test" with coverage ignoring the following classes and packages:

     desafio2.testing.domian.*
     desafio2.testing.exception.*